 The gorge is just a short walk from Geibikei Station along the JR Ofunato Line.
 From Hiraizumi, take the JR Tohoku Line to Ichinoseki (10 minutes, 1-2 trains per hour) and transfer to the JR Ofunato Line for Geibikei (30 minutes, one train every 1-2 hours).
 The one way fare is 590 yen and covered by the Japan Rail Pass, JR East Tohoku Area Pass and JR East South Hokkaido Pass.

-On weekends and public holidays from mid April through November and daily from mid July through August, there are four direct bus round trips between Hiraizumi Station and the Geibikei Gorge.
-The one way trip takes 35 minutes and costs 510 yen.
+From mid April to early November, there are a few direct bus round trips between Hiraizumi Station and the Geibikei Gorge (except on Tuesdays and Wednesdays).
+The one way trip takes 35 minutes and costs 700 yen.

 8:30 to 16:00 (September to early November)